ebprado/MH-with-scalable-subsampling/README.md

-# PyMHSS: A Python package for Metropolis-Hastings with Scalable Sampling
+# PyMHSS: A Python package that implements Metropolis-Hastings with Scalable Sampling algorithms

 ## Introduction
 The `PyMHSS` package provides a set of Python scripts to reproduce the results of simulation experiments and real-world applications presented in [Prado, E.B., Nemeth, C. & Sherlock, C. Metropolis-Hastings with Scalable Subsampling. arxiv